IustinianPetrariu/Maze/README.md

 ## TODO:
 > - GENERATE MAZE BY A SEED
-> - PRIM'S ALGORITHM
+> - Make in background a maze generator - maybe random algorithm(kruskal, prim..) or Prim.
-> - KRUSKAL'S ALGORITHM
+> - Make a page in order to show the documentation